kyledespins/BillingDemo/README.md

 # Use Cases

-## A way for attorney to add a trust account
+## A way for attorneys to add a trust account

 This is done by adding a new Trust from the Account related list.
 Due to the fact that this is done less often for a specific account the default New Record page is used.